You will come out the other end armed with a comprehensive toolkit for healthcare innovation.

 Zach Malchano has a background in engineering (MIT EE, Harvard/MIT BME) and medical device innovation (Stanford Biodesign Fellowship).
 He has helped build as a founder or early employee several medical device startup companies over the past 10 years including leading products into clinical studies and through regulatory approvals.
 He has also served as an entrepreneur…

-Zirui Song, MD, PhD is a resident at Massachusetts General Hospital.
-He graduated from Harvard Medical School magna cum laude and from the Ph.D.
-Program in Health Policy (Economics track) at Harvard University.
-His research has focused on health care spending and quality under global payment, impact of Medicare fee changes on physician behavior, and…
+Zirui Song, MD, PhD is an assistant professor of health care policy at Harvard Medical School and an internal medicine physician at Massachusetts General Hospital.
+Dr. Song’s research has focused on changes in health care spending and quality under global payment, the impact of Medicare fee policies on spending and physician behavior, and the economics…

 Coaches (More To Be Announced)